JnanaranjanMajhi/Music-Playback/README.md

 - Command-line interface design

 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License[License]